Vincenius/OpenMailer/README.md

 ## Setup

 1. Create a MongoDB database.
-Your database user should have Admin permissions.
+Your database user should have admin permissions.

 2. Install dependencies with `npm i` or `yarn`

-3. Copy `.env.dist` to `.env.local` and add the configuration
+3. Copy `.env.dist` to `.env.local` and update the configuration

 4. Run locally with `npm run dev`.
 To run the production version use `npm run build` and `npm run start`.